StevenACoffman/toolbox/cmd/github-make-pull/README.md

 ## Github Make Pull
+Opens a pull request on GitHub against "origin/master"

+This command will abort operation if it detects that any of the following are true:
++ no title argument is specified
++ there is no piped input for the pull request description
++ the current topic branch has local commits that are not yet pushed to its upstream  branch on the remote.
++ the current repository has uncommitted files

-Assuming you are in a git repo with "origin" remote pointing to a github repo, and you are on a branch that has been pushed
+Assuming you are in a git repo with "origin" remote pointing to a github repo, you've committed your changes, and you are on a branch that has been pushed:
 ```
 $ github-make-pull <title>
 ```